Compulsive hoarding

 • Digital files (photos, music, and useless files)

-• Amassing a large number of items which have little or no value.
-Hoarders may believe that these items are valuable when they are in fact not.
+• Amass a large number of items believing these items are valuable when they probably aren’t

 Help with the clearance